 The CA/Browser Forum is a voluntary organization of Certification Authorities and suppliers of Internet browser and other relying-party software applications.
-Membership as of October 2014 is as follows:
+Current membership of the Forum may be found here: https://cabforum.org/members/.

 Other groups that have participated in the development of these Requirements include the AICPA/CICA WebTrust for Certification Authorities task force and ETSI ESI.
-Participation by such groups does not imply their endorsement,
+Participation by such groups does not imply their endorsement, recommendation, or approval of the final product.